 - Concession Tickets from £50 per ticket.

 There are available bathrooms accessible for wheelchair use.
-Visitors receive a touchscreen audio guide, and hearing loop systems are available.
-The Cathedral provides access for assistance dogs while all staff is disability trained.
-Wheelchairs are also available free of charge, and there is wheelchair access to the building.
-The Cathedral has:
+Visitors receive a touchscreen audio guide and hearing loop systems are available.
+The Cathedral provides access for dogs assistance while all staff is disability trained.
+Wheelchairs are also available free, and there is wheelchair access to the building.
+St Pauls Cathedral offers:

 - Accessible lifts.